danReynolds/loon/architecture.md

   }
 }
 ```

+Each node of the resolver contains a ref count of the values that exist under its path in the tree.
+Because the number of files should be small (assumption that storing data across 100s is files is an edge case not desirable for users), the references at each node will also be small and the performance benefit of being able to quickly resolve the set of stores that exist under a given path is worth the memory trade-off.

 The resolver persists this mapping to a `__resolver__.json` file that is hydrated automatically when the [FilePersistor] is initialized.